 Jenny has a BS in Social Work from New York University and a Masters in City Planning from M.I.T.
-She has lived in Brookline for 12 years, and her two children, Jeremy and Kyle, attended the Lincoln School and Brookline High School.
+She lived in Brookline for 13 years, and her two children, Jeremy and Kyle, attended the Lincoln School and Brookline High School.

-Annette Florczak, Director of Finances and Operations, 15 years of fiscal management experience with over 14 years experience in the nonprofit arena.
+Annette Florczak, Deputy Director of Finance and Operations, has 20 years of nonprofit experience with 15 years of fiscal management experience.
 Currently, she is a consultant at the senior management level, acting as Finance Director/CFO to several nonprofit and for-profit organizations.
-Annette is also an adjunct lecturer at University of Massachusetts - Boston, Northeastern University, and Lasell and Newbury Colleges.
+Annette has been an adjunct lecturer at University of Massachusetts - Boston, Northeastern University, and Lasell and Newbury Colleges.
 She has provided accounting and financial management services to dozens of nonprofit organizations, including the YWCA, Teen Voices, Victim Rights Law Center, and MassEquality.
 She helps nonprofits by guiding long-range financial strategic thinking and planning, and by overseeing financial reporting, internal controls, compliance and annual audits.
 Her expertise also includes operations, human resources, and information systems.
 Annette's passion is to instill a high level of fiduciary management and responsibility into small nonprofit organizations, while maintaining a high degree of fun!
-Annette currently serves as a finance committee member with Third Sector New England, served as Vice-Chair on the Brookline Commission for Women in 2006 and has served as a volunteer business manager with Razorcake Magazine/Publishing and Advancement for Girls Education.
+Annette served as a finance committee member with Third Sector New England, Vice-Chair on the Brookline Commission for Women in 2006 and as a volunteer business manager with Razorcake Magazine/Publishing and Advancement for Girls Education.
 Annette is a Certified Management Accountant, holds an MBA from the University of Massachusetts, and a BS from California State University, Long Beach.